5 Ways to Use a Journal to Reduce Caregiver Stress

 Writing that scene in the third person removes the emotion from the situation.

-Without the frustration you were feeling in the moment, you might wonder if the medication has negative side effects – he seems to feel unwell after taking the pills.
+Without the frustration you were feeling in the moment, you might wonder if the medication has adverse side effects – he seems to feel unwell after taking the pills.
 That might be what’s making him refuse.

 Now, instead of feeling frustrated and helpless, you have a theory and plan to call the doctor and ask about side effects.